elninomodoki/git/readme.txt

-This codebase is from a beginner just for practice.
+This codebase is from a beginner just for practice!